centrifuge/documentation/docs/chain/ethereum-bridge/bridge-operations.md

 ```

 ## Substrate Native to ERC20 Ethereum
-In the substrate UI select the `Extrinsics` tab, and call `example.transferNative` with these parameters:
+In the substrate UI select the `Extrinsics` tab, and call `palletBridge.transferNative` with these parameters:
 - Amount: `1000000000000000000` 1 RAD **(select `Atto` for units)**
 - Recipient: `0xff93B45308FD417dF303D6515aB04D9e89a750Ca` (Your ETH target account)
 - Dest Id: `0`